-Thomas J. Hibarger is the Managing Director in charge of Stroz Friedberg’s Washington, DC office, where he directs engagements involving cybercrime and data breach response, digital forensics, and electronic discovery.
+Thomas J. Hibarger is the Senior Managing Director in charge of Stroz Friedberg’s Washington, DC office, where he directs engagements involving cybercrime and data breach response, digital forensics, and electronic discovery.
 Additionally, drawing on his extensive experience as Chief of the Criminal Division of the United States Attorney’s Office for the District of Columbia, Mr. Hibarger leads investigations relating to the Foreign Corrupt Practices Act, anti-bribery and corruption, due diligence, internal corporate fraud, employee misconduct, and theft of intellectual property.

 Prior to joining Stroz Friedberg, Mr. Hibarger served as an Assistant U.S. Attorney (AUSA) in the U.S. Attorney’s Office in Washington, DC for nearly 25 years, most recently as Chief of the Criminal Division.
 As Criminal Chief, he oversaw all federal investigations and criminal cases brought by the U.S. Attorney’s Office in Washington, DC.
 Mr. Hibarger supervised approximately 80 AUSAs responsible for major cases of fraud and public corruption, cybercrimes, intellectual property prosecutions, RICO conspiracy investigations, national security matters, asset forfeitures, and money laundering.
 He provided strategic advice and legal guidance, while also briefing the U.S. Attorney and Department of Justice Officials on high-profile, sensitive matters.